moriaMedallia/MedalliaDigital-Exams/Mobile-Exam/README.md

 ### Notes
 * Use proper OOP design
 * Address edge cases
-* When done, send the branch github link to our email
+* When done, send the github link to our email

 # Good Luck